MicrosoftDocs/memdocs/sccm/core/clients/manage/inventory/introduction-to-hardware-inventory.md

 ## Extending Configuration Manager hardware inventory
  In addition to the built-in hardware inventory in Configuration Manager, you can also use one of the following methods to extend hardware inventory to collect additional information:

-- You can enable, disable, add and remove inventory classes for hardware inventory from the Configuration Manager console.|
+- You can enable, disable, add and remove inventory classes for hardware inventory from the Configuration Manager console.
 - Use NOIDMIF files to collect information about client devices that cannot be inventoried by Configuration Manager.
 For example, you might want to collect device asset number information that exists only as a label on the device.
 NOIDMIF inventory is automatically associated with the client device that it was collected from.
 - Use IDMIF files to collect information about assets that are not associated with a Configuration Manager client, for example, projectors, photocopiers and network printers.

+## Next steps
 For more information about using these methods to extend Configuration Manager hardware inventory, see [How to configure hardware inventory in System Center Configuration Manager](../../../../core/clients/manage/inventory/configure-hardware-inventory.md).